JDigabri/VHDL-Flappy-Bird/README.md

 As an alternative, you can instead download files from Github and import them into your project when creating the project.
 The source file or files would still be imported during the Source step, and the constraint file or files would still be imported during the Constraints step.

-## 2. Run synthesis
+### 2. Run synthesis
-## 3. Run implementation
+### 3. Run implementation
 3b. (optional, generally not recommended as it is difficult to extract information from and can cause Vivado shutdown) Open implemented design
-## 4. Generate bitstream, open hardware manager, and program device
+### 4. Generate bitstream, open hardware manager, and program device
 Click 'Generate Bitstream'

 Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

 Click 'Program Device' then xc7a100t_0 to download pong.bit to the Nexys A7-100T board

 ## Modifications (Lab6)

-## Video
+## Images and/or videos
 [![FlappyBird](./Documents/image.png)](https://www.youtube.com/shorts/GRCoJyo5vsY)